jpvt/melanoma-detection/README.md

 This tool can support dermatological clinic work by evaluating a patient's moles to identify outlier lesions or “ugly ducklings” that are most likely to be melanoma.

+The data used to train the Deep Leaning model was taken from: [SIIM-ISIC Melanoma Classification](https://www.kaggle.com/c/siim-isic-melanoma-classification)

 ## Prerequisites